stammen/SystemControl/README.md

 # Win32 System Control from a UWP App Sample

-This sample demonstrates how a UWP application can call Win32 methods unavailable to a UWP application to control monitor brightness and global system volume.
+This sample demonstrates how a UWP application can call Win32 methods unavailable to a UWP application to control the following:
+* monitor brightness
+* global system volume
+* enumerate applications installed on the user's system and selectively launch an application

 The example uses a Win32 Desktop Extension and an AppService.

 Note: This example will only work in Desktop scenarios